Online in Texas, Florida, Vermont, Idaho, and South Carolina

 There are four attachment styles that show up in adulthood, which one below relates most to you?

-• You may feel safer when you are independent.
+You value independence and sometimes feel uncomfortable with too much closeness.
+You may feel safer when you are independent.
 You might struggle to open up, ask for help, or feel emotionally overwhelmed when someone gets too close.
+It can feel easier to rely on yourself rather than on others.
+Therapy can support you in opening up and building trust in relationships.

 Therapy helps you better understand your attachment style so you can build relationships that feel more secure, safe, and supportive.